 Industrial Thermometers and temperature probes are found in a wide variety of applications throughout many industries.
 Whether it’s storage freezers in the food and beverage industry, curing ovens in a manufacturing facility, or laboratory autoclaves, there are an array of thermometer and temperature probe types for different applications.
 It’s important to perform thermometer calibration in order to ensure these devices are accurate.

-One of the most common and oldest types of temperature measurement devices is the or glass thermometer.
+One of the most common and oldest types of temperature measurement devices is the glass thermometer.
 More fragile than probes or bi-metal thermometers, these devices use a substance such as mercury with thermal expansion properties which is held within a glass chamber associated with a visual scale.

 The bi-metal thermometer is another type of analog thermometer which works by utilizing the expansion qualities in two separate metals.
 Typically, a gauge is connected directly to the pair of metals and displays the corresponding temperature.